Barry Wellman: Work networks and ICTs

 Wellman's initial project ("Cavecat" which morphed into "Telepresence") was in collaboration with Ronald Baecker, Caroline Haythornthwaite, Marilyn Mantei, Gale Moore, and Janet Salaff.
 This effort in the early 1990s was done before the widespread popularity of the Internet, to use networked PCs for videoconferencing and computer supported collaborative work (CSCW).

 Caroline Haythornthwaite (for her dissertation and other works) and Wellman analyzed why computer scientists connect with each other – online and offline.
 They discovered that friendships as well as collaborative work were prime movers of connectivity at work.

 Wellman and Anabel Quan-Haase also studied whether such computer-supported work teams were supporting networked organizations, in which bureaucratic structure and physical proximity did not matter.
 Their research in one high-tech American organization – heavily dependent on instant messaging and e-mail – showed that the supposed ICT-driven transformation of work to networked organizations was only partially fulfilled in practice.
 The organizational constraints of departmental organization (including power) and physical proximity continued to play important roles.
 There were strong norms in the organization for when different communication media were used, with face-to-face contact intertwined with online contact.

-Wellman collaborated with Dimitrina Dimitrova, Tsahi Hayat, and Guang Ying Mo to do the NAVEL study of 140 networked scholars in a variety of research centres across Canada.
-They discovered that despite the emphasis on networking, disciplinary and spatial boundaries continue to affect who interacts with whom.